 Here are the most common risks of this surgery:

 • Loose skin

 • The breast may become more saggy and droopy in appearance

-• The shock of your new, smaller breast size may cause emotional problems
+• Emotional problems due to disbelief of your new, smaller breast size